Aerobic exercise

-Aerobic exercise uses large muscle groups and causes your heart rate to rise during the activity.
-It may delay the onset of side effects and reduce their severity, maintain mood and improve energy levels.
+Aerobic exercise uses large muscle groups repetitively over an extended period of time and causes your heart and breathing rates to rise during the activity.
+This is sometimes called cardiovascular (cardio) exercise.
+This type of exercise may improve side effects, mood and energy levels.

 Exercise at a level you are comfortable with, but try to vary how long (duration) and how hard (intensity) you exercise.
-See more information on current recommendations for aerobic-based exercise.
+You can start with a small amount and increase it gradually as you feel able.
+Find out about current recommendations for aerobic and cardio exercise.

 What is exercise intensity?

 How hard your body is working during physical activity, particularly aerobic exercise, is known as exercise intensity.
 It’s usually described as low, moderate or vigorous.
-A simple way to work out the intensity is the talk test.
+A simple way to work out the intensity of aerobic and cardio exercise is the talk test.

 View the Cancer Council NSW editorial policy.